 Organic architects–Imre Makovecz, etc...
 Earlier Frank Lloyd

 Wright--before he got old and let his head get in the way.
 Andy

 Goldsworthy (see "Rivers and Tides" if you haven't).
 Charles Rennie

-Here are more songs than you probably care to read about, but that
+Admittedly, here more songs than you probably care to read

 —Wilco, "On and On and On

 third of their catalog in this list.
 But this may be the most

 beautiful song I know.
 "We can't deny/even the gentlest